Get fall to do with your kids

 Schools will have hygiene supplies on hand.

 The DOE is purchasing large orders of hygiene supplies for schools, including face coverings for students, teachers, and staff; disinfectant; and electrostatic sprayers.
-Hand sanitizer will be supplied, and everyone will have increased access to sanitation.
-Schools will be cleaned nightly.
+3.5 million bottles of hand sanitizer and 80,000 canisters of disinfectant wipes will be distributed to NYC schools, along with 7,350 maintenance staff working to disinfect schools nightly.
+Schools will be disinfected with electrostatic disinfecting sprays.
 De Blasio also announced that every school building in New York City will have a certified nurse by the fall.

 Systems will be upgraded so buildings have better ventilation.